-Section 1902(a) of the Social Security Act requires individuals to apply for and provide a Social Security Number (SSN) to the Family Support Division (FSD) as a condition of eligibility for MO HealthNet.
+Section 1902(a) of the Social Security Act requires participants to apply for and provide a Social Security Number (SSN) to the Family Support Division (FSD) as a condition of eligibility for MO HealthNet.

 This requirement does not apply to:

-- Parents or children included in the household who are not requesting benefits;
+- Parents or children included in the household who are not requesting benefits

-- the parents of a disabled child;
+- the parents of a disabled child

 - aliens seeking MO HealthNet for the treatment of an emergency medical condition

 Obtain a SSN for all participants including children under age one requesting benefits at the time of the initial application whenever possible.
 Accept self-attestation for verification of SSN.

 An exception may be given to applicants who: